Belief propagation for general graphical models with loops: Applications

-Consequently, we can think of the KCN-method as the tree-equivalent method with scheduling, and we improve on the performance of BP.
-In order to achieve the improvement, one needs to pick the seed for the tree-equivalent method following the proof of (Tii) in Appendix~\ref{sec: complexity tree vs kirkley}.
+Consequently, we can think of N-MITE as the tree-equivalent method with scheduling, and we improve on the performance of BP.
+In order to achieve the improvement, one needs to pick the seed for the tree-equivalent method following the proof of (Tii) in SM The tree-equivalent method.